 Role Aids supplement Witches.
 The Powers worshipped by Faerie witches can appear as either male or female.
 In their true form they are neither.

-invokedDaemons (called "Yugoloths" in 2nd and 3rd edition), Neutral Evil and from Hades, who just want to spread suffering.
-(Have officially become demons in 4E, although there's implied to be something different about them.)
+invokedDaemons (called "Yugoloths" in 2nd, 3rd and 5th edition), Neutral Evil and from Hades, who just want to spread suffering.
+(Officially became demons in 4E, although there's implied there was something different about them.)

 Our Dragons Are Different: Holy mackerel, are they ever.
 With just core rulebooks you've got your basic metallic dragons (usually good-aligned) and chromatic dragons (usually evil).
 With add-ons it gets fairly ridiculous, to the point where there are entire supplements written solely about dragons and draconic races.

 The most basic chromatic and metallic dragons differ in appearance as well as personality:

 Red dragons look most like the typical dragon.

 Blue dragons have a single nose horn which splits in two near the end, as well as larger nostrils and sunken eyes.

 Black dragons have horns that curve around, sunken eyes, and a face resembling a skull.